pmgbergen/porepy/Papers.md

 # Papers

 List of papers that have used PorePy to generate (parts of) the numerical results.
 The indicated year is the first submission on [arXiv](https://arxiv.org/).
+Where applicable, open-source runscripts for the paper are accesible as the first link in each item.

 ###### 2020 ######
 * [arXiv:2011.04227 [math.NA]](https://github.com/alessiofumagalli/arXiv_2011_04227) paper "*A multi-layer reactive transport model for fractured porous media*" by Luca Formaggia, Alessio Fumagalli, Anna Scotti.
 See [arXiv pre-print](https://arxiv.org/abs/2011.04227).